 First we have a chat about your needs, providing a best practice policy document and procedure in line with licensing objectives and legal frameworks.
 It lays out what to do and say (and what not to say or do!) when sexual harassment or assault happens.
 We agree costs and sign an agreement, valid for one year, to commit to working together on this.

-Our core 1.5hr workplace session is entitled Understanding and Responding to Sexual Harassment and Assault in Licensed Premises and covers a range of key topics in a sensitive yet informal way.
-All our training sessions and workshops are delivered by two specialist trained facilitators who can support anyone who may be impacted by the content.
+Our core training session is 2.5hrs long, currently delivered via Zoom for up to 20 participants: Understanding and Responding to Sexual Harassment and Assault in Licensed Premises.
+It covers a range of key topics in a sensitive yet informal way.
+It is delivered by two specialist trained facilitators who can support anyone who may be impacted by the content.

 Our training is proven to increase confidence, knowledge and team skills.
 We evaluate this and pass on the results to you so you can measure the change in your team.